Somebody Open the Windows

-It was probably before 8am when we emerged from the room to go and hunt for breakfast, and we hadn’t bothered putting on any suncream, because we normally do this after breakfast.
-We just decided to walk over the road and go to the general store for breakfast, because we weren’t hungry enough for a big breakfast, and anyway the motel was likely to cost a few pennies.
+It was probably before 8am when we emerged from the room to go and hunt for breakfast, and we hadn’t bothered putting on any suncream, because we normally do this inbetween breakfast and heading out for the day.
+We just decided to walk over the road and go to the general store.
+We weren’t hungry enough for a big breakfast, and anyway the motel was likely to cost a few pennies.
 It was maybe 150 yards over the road but my head and arms were starting to feel distinctly burnt.

 We decided the plan was to head up towards Dante’s View first, and then come back down into the lower valley in the afternoon.
 We hadn’t discussed it, but I think we’d already come to the conclusion that this wasn’t a place for doing long hikes.
 Not today, anyway.
 Sounds like a plan.

 Next we decided ( well, I think Kev decided, being at the wheel, and Kas didn’t try very hard to stop it ) to go off the paved road and round the Twenty Mule Canyon Road.
-We didn’t see that many mules, but there was more badland scenery in similar shades to Zabriskie, and the road was the same colour this time because it had no tarmac on it.
+We didn’t see that many mules, certainly not twenty of them.
+There was more badland scenery in similar shades to Zabriskie.
+Here, the road was the same colour because it had no tarmac on it.
 In fact, in places it was only the occasional tyre print that showed you where the road was supposed to be.
 The drive was OK, but I wouldn’t like to go a long distance over it.
 We had a couple of stops for photos, most of which show no sign of humanity at all.

-From here we continued along highway 190 to get to the turnoff for Dante’s View, past a few bits of abandoned industry and eventually to a few switchbacks up to a car park in between two quite high peaks.
-From the car park you are aware that there is going to be a view, but you have to get out of the car and walk up to the edge to get the full effect.
+From here we continued along Highway 190 to get to the turnoff for Dante’s View, past a few bits of abandoned industry and eventually to a few switchbacks up to a car park in between two quite high peaks.
+From the car park you are aware that there is going to be a view.
+Really though, you have to get out and walk up to the edge to get the full effect.
 It is a pretty good effect ( by now, you can tell I’m running out of superlatives to use, so I apologize if I repeat myself ).

-From here, we pretty much went to all the stop offs on the road back from Ashford Mill to Stovepipe Wells, via Furnace Creek.
+From here, we pretty much went to all the stop-offs on the road back from Ashford Mill to Stovepipe Wells, via Furnace Creek.
 First up is Badwater.
-There’s a little pool of water that you wouldn’t want to drink unless you want to lose weight quickly, what looks like a road made of salt disappearing into the distance, and a sign announcing where you are, and just how far under the surface you’d be if the sea ever found a way in.
+There’s a little pool of water that you wouldn’t want to drink unless you want to lose weight quickly.
+There’s also what looks like a road made of salt disappearing into the distance, and a sign announcing where you are.
+And just how far under the surface you’d be if the sea ever found a way in.
 Thankfully, it didn’t while we were there.
 Maybe it’s still going round the one-way system in Yosemite.

 Next up was the Devil’s Golf Course.
 This is an area of razor sharp pinnacles of salt crystals rising up from the valley floor.
 If the Devil really plays golf here I bet he loses a lot of balls.
 It’s good for photos though.